 How to Clean Armchairs and Sofas Without Damaging Them

-Brilliant Brushes are the best option
+Brilliant brushes are the best option

 If your velvet sofa has a mark, gently brush the fabric around the area of the stain to try and remove it.
 Avoid rubbing the surface because you may damage its short pile.
-Rather, if a gentle brush doesn’t remove the stain then seek professional care such as Staingard.
-The beautiful Matilda sofa deserves to be cared for properly so brush it once a week with a velvet upholstery brush.
+Rather, if a gentle brush doesn’t remove the stain, then seek professional care such as Staingard.
+The beautiful Oliver sofa in blue velvet deserves to be cared for properly so brush it once a week with a velvet upholstery brush.